queckezz/pwdx/readme.md

 > Serializable string (save to your password list): web/google.com/bob@gmail.com/16/digits:true/symbols:true
 ```

-Besides your new generated password, it also generates a serializable string which you can save to your a google docs sheet or whatever you use to store notes (Try [Notion](https://www.notion.so/)!) and then use it to recreate the password using the cli:
+Besides your newly generated password, it also generates a serializable string which you can save to a google docs sheet or whatever you use to store notes (If you don't have one, try [Notion](https://www.notion.so/)!) and then use it to recreate the password using the CLI:

 ```bash
 $ pwdx web/google.com/bob@gmail.com/16/digits:true/symbols:true